Preview: 5 tips to run errands and get things done without having to drag kids to the store!

 How to shop and run errands WITHOUT dragging your kids to the store:

-1) AMAZON: This is a must.
+I know you already use Amazon, but as a Mom, this is a must.
 And start early: like when you are creating your baby registry, forget the diapers.
 Ask for Prime membership.
 Because the minute you become a parent, you see why you need it.
 Anything you need- you can order from Amazon.
 Diapers, formula, toilet paper, wine… I mean whatever you need.
 Being able to order from Amazon helps in a few ways :

 ~You can order whenever you need something- no more forgetting your list. (how many times do you go to the store for milk, spend $100+, and forget milk?!)

-~Price check: you can double check prices and usually get a better deal than the stores
+~Price check: you can double-check prices and usually get a better deal than the stores

 ~You don’t have to go to the store.
 For almost anything.
 Ever.
 Enough said.